-Mental, neurological and substance use (MNS) disorders are a heterogeneous range of disorders that owe their origin to a complex array of genetic, biological, psychological and social factors.
-Although many health systems deliver care for these disorders through separate channels, with an emphasis on specialist services in hospitals, they have been grouped together in the Disease Control Priorities project’s third edition (DCP-3) for a number of reasons that are particularly relevant to the goals of the DCP3, i.e. to guide policy makers, particularly in low resource settings, on prioritising essential health care packages and their delivery platforms (Web-Panel 1)1.
-MNS disorders are grouped together because they share a number of important characteristics, notably: they all owe their symptoms and impairments to some degree of brain dysfunction; social determinants play an important role in the aetiology and symptom expression; they frequently co-occur in the same individual; their impact on families and wider society is profound; they are strongly associated with stigma and discrimination; they often observe a chronic or relapsing course; and they all share a pitifully inadequate response from health care systems in all countries, but particularly in low- and middle-income countries (LMYs).
-Our grouping of MNS disorders is also consistent with the World Health Organization’s Mental Health Gap Action Programme (mhGAP)2.
+The primary goal of Disease Control Priorities in Developing Countries, first published by the World Bank in 1993, is to synthesize evidence on the burden and, more importantly, the relative effectiveness and cost-effectiveness of interventions for specific health conditions, to assist decision makers in allocating often tightly constrained budgets so that health system objectives are maximally achieved.
+The third edition of this initiative (DCP-3) aims to provide an up to date synthesis of this evidence and includes several novel features building on the previous editions, for example by addressing how interventions can be packaged together across a range of delivery platforms and channels (Web-panel 1)1.
+This paper describes the key findings of the evidence related to mental, neurological and substance use disorders (MNS disorders).

-[Web Panel 1 here]
+MNS disorders are a heterogeneous range of disorders that owe their origin to a complex array of genetic, biological, psychological and social factors.
+Although many health systems deliver care for these disorders through separate channels, with an emphasis on specialist services in hospitals, they have been grouped together here because they share a number of important characteristics, notably: they all owe their symptoms and impairments to some degree of brain dysfunction; social determinants play an important role in the aetiology and symptom expression (Web-panel 2); they frequently co-occur in the same individual; their impact on families and wider society is profound; they are strongly associated with stigma and discrimination; they often observe a chronic or relapsing course; they all share a pitifully inadequate response from health care systems in all countries, but particularly in low- and middle-income countries (LMYs); and this grouping is consistent with the DCP-3 goals of synthesizing evidence and making recommendations across diverse health conditions and with the World Health Organization’s Mental Health Gap Action Programme (mhGAP)2.

-In DCP-3, we have considered interventions for five groups of conditions (adult mental disorders, child mental and developmental disorders, neurological disorders, alcohol use disorder and illicit drug use disorders) and also for suicide and self-harm, a health outcome strongly associated with MNS disorders.
+In DCP-3, we have considered interventions for five groups of conditions (adult mental disorders, child mental and developmental disorders, neurological disorders, alcohol use disorder and illicit drug use disorders such as opioid dependence) and also for suicide and self-harm, a health outcome strongly associated with MNS disorders.
 Within each group of disorders, we have prioritized conditions which are associated with high burden and for which there is evidence in support of interventions which are cost-effective and scalable.
 Inevitably, such an approach does not address a significant number of conditions (for example, multiple sclerosis as a neurological disorder and anorexia nervosa as an adult mental disorder), but our recommendations, in particular regarding the delivery of packages for care, could be extended to a number of other conditions which have not been expressly addressed.
 Additionally, some important MNS disorders or concerns are covered in other sections of DCP-3, notably, nicotine dependence, early child development, neurological infections and stroke.

 In this paper, we address five themes.
 First, we address the question of ‘why’ MNS disorders deserve prioritization by pointing to and reviewing the health and economic burden of disease attributable to MNS disorders.
 Second, we address the ‘what’ question by reviewing the evidence on the effectiveness of specific interventions for the prevention and treatment of the selected MNS disorders.
 Third, we consider ‘how’ and ‘where’ these interventions can be appropriately implemented across a range of service delivery platforms.
 Fourth, we address the question of ‘how much’ by examining the cost of scaling-up cost-effective interventions and the case for enhanced service coverage and financial protection for MNS disorders.
 Finally, we consider the barriers and strategies on how these will need to be addressed for successful scaling up.